omf2097/openomf/BUILD.md

 the resources should be extracted to /usr/share/games/openomf/.

 On macOS and windows, the resources should be put into the resources/ subdirectory.

-Note!
-Only BK,AF,PIC,TRN,PSM and DAT files are required, others may be removed to save space.

 You can override these default paths by setting the OPENOMF_RESOURCE_DIR environment variable to an absolute directory.
 Plugins have a similar environment variable called